IgorKrupenja/zaino/README.md

 ## Live Demo

 A fully-functional live demo is available at [zaino.krupenja.net](https://zaino.krupenja.net).
-It uses a separate production Firebase project so your data is safe from me breaking something in development. 😅
+It uses a separate production Firebase project so your data is safe from me breaking something in development. 😅 Regular backups are also run there just in case.

 Already have some document or spreadsheet with your hiking/climbing/running gear and want to try the app with your own data?
 Get in touch with with me at [igor.krupenja@gmail.com](mailto:igor.krupenja@gmail.com) and I will try to get a way to import your data into the app.